2024-09-21 17:55:08

 Politics

-One dead in heavy rainfall in Japan's earthquake region.
-Ten people were initially reported missing.
-More than ten rivers overflowed their banks; dams affected by earthquakes.
-The region was devastated by a 7.6-magnitude earthquake on New Year's Day; 260 dead.
-Many people in emergency shelters; construction workers missing after a landslide.
+One dead in heavy rains on the Noto Peninsula in Japan's earthquake region.
+Ten missing; rivers overflowed their banks, dams damaged.
+Region devastated by a 7.6-magnitude earthquake on New Year's Day; 260 dead.
+Many in emergency shelters; construction workers missing after a landslide.
+Over 120 mm of precipitation per hour in Ishikawa Prefecture.
+The military dispatched emergency forces; the weather service also warned the northeast.
+Houses were flooded in the town of Wajima.
+The weather service..

 The Guardian